 |Integration of STEAM||

-Create a plan/project that fosters critical thinking and problem solving in students and aims to expand their comprehension and integration across STEAM curriculums.
+Create a plan/project that fosters critical thinking and problem solving in students and aims to expand their comprehension and integration across STEAM curriculum.
 High impact projects that engage 75 or more students are encouraged.
 Funds may also be used for registration for events, admission prices and other field trip expenditures.
-May not be used for transportation
+May not be used for transportation.

 |Up to $2,500|